Into the 21st Century

 The increasingly ambitious member activity seen as the Club passed its first century continues to today.
 Since the centenary, the YRC Journal records substantial numbers of treks, mountaineering and climbing trips and expeditions either as club meets, or published reports of members outings to all parts of the world, and of course, many other explorations remain undisclosed.

 The Club continues to organise well-attended treks and longer trips to a very wide range of destinations, sometimes combined with mountaineering or caving objectives.
 The following list gives a flavour of the overseas Club meets since our Centenary and you can browse the Meet Reports, Overseas Meets Reports, Mountaineering Expedition Reports and Caving Expedition Reports for more details.
-These encompass mountaineering, rock climbing, scrambling, via ferrata, caving, canyoning, cross-country ski-tours, sailing and various studies of nature.
+These encompass mountaineering, rock climbing, scrambling, via ferrata, caving, canyoning, cross-country ski-tours, snowshoeing, sailing and various studies of nature.

 Eichorn, Sierra Nevada, California, USA